You wish to receive this by email? Subscribe here.

 A bad week for OSINT

 For journalists, fact-checkers and NGO’s using Open-Source information to document disinformation, war crimes and propaganda, last week has just been hell.
-Just after Michael Bazzell website got hacked, forcing the very useful (and free) IntelTechniques tools to be removed (more info here on Michael’s podcast), Facebook also took a decisive step against OSINT community.
+Just after Michael Bazzell’s website was hacked, forcing the very useful (and free) IntelTechniques tools to be removed (more info here on Michael’s podcast), Facebook also took a decisive step against OSINT community.

 By cutting off its Graph search tools, Facebook didn’t leave any possibility for the fact-checkers and journalists to search for public posts around keywords or UID.
 Meanwhile, Facebook also published a paper last week on preserving privacy while fostering meaningful research on elections and democracy.
 The company is describing some of the approaches it is taking towards external contributions on this issue.